 These are sites I personally recommend to learn more about working with metal clay.

 - CreativeFire by Metal Clay Artist Magazine

-After five years of publishing Metal Clay Artist Magazine in print, publisher and EIC Jeannette LeBlanc moved the magazine online.
+After five years of publishing Metal Clay Artist Magazine in print, publisher and editor-in-chief Jeannette LeBlanc moved the magazine online.
 New content and archived print projects are added frequently.
-I continue to be the Senior Editor and Technical Editor.

 - Care and Feeding of Your Paragon SC Kiln (Pam East)

 Pam East's excellent article covers several key maintenance issues with troubleshooting tips that will help you keep your Paragon SC-series kiln in good working order for many years.

 - Comparing Paragon (blue) and Sierra (white) kilns (M'EDA Creations)

 A detailed chart compiled by Mary Ellin D'Agostino comparing the general features and characteristics of Paragon vs. Sierra Evenheat brand kilns (not model-specific).
 Great if you are trying to decide whether to buy a Paragon or Sierra Evenheat kiln.